 THTR 341 - Acting 3: Styles

-Winter 2020, THTR 341-01: Acting 3: Styles: Shakespeare (3).
+Winter 2016, THTR 341-01: Shakespeare (3).
 Prerequisite: THTR 141 or ENGL 252 or instructor consent.
-Through performance of monologues and small group scenes students learn by doing how we believe actors in Shakespeare's time would have performed his work, and how his writing informed the way actors performed.
-Students then use this knowledge to devise their own "mash-ups" that incorporate and/or build on Shakespeare's texts.
+Through performance of monologues, small group scenes, and large crowd scenes, students learn by doing how we believe actors in Shakespeare's time would have performed his work, and how his writing informed the way actors performed.
 Emphasis is placed on textual and metrical analysis, comprehension of rhetoric, clear physical and verbal storytelling, and engagement of the audience.
-Evans.
+Levy.
+Planned Offering: Winter, 2016 and alternate years.

 Add to Portfolio (opens a new window)